squashmeister99/nativeWebRTC-vidyoconnect-sample/README.md

 <!-- ABOUT THE PROJECT -->
 # About The Project
 This sample application showcases Vidyo's browser based videoconferencing platform.
 It works on all modern desktop and mobile browsers and uses webRTC technology.
-This sample application can be used to host live meetings (small and large), and also supports features like screen-sharing, private chat, group chat etc.
+This sample application can be used to host live meetings (small and large)

 <p align="right">(<a href="#top">back to top</a>)</p>